St. Louis Union Station

-St. Louis Union Station is a National Historic Landmark and former train station in St. Louis, Missouri, United States.
-At its 1894 opening, the station was the largest in the world.
-Traffic peaked at 100,000 people a day in the 1940s.
+St. Louis Union Station is a former train station and National Historic Landmark in St. Louis, Missouri, United States.
+Opened in 1894, it was the largest station in the world with 31 tracks under an enclosed train shed.
+Passenger traffic peaked at 100,000 people a day in the 1940s.
 The last Amtrak passenger train left the station in 1978.

 In the 1980s, it was renovated as a hotel, shopping center, and entertainment complex.
 The 2010s and 2020s saw more renovation and expansion of entertainment and office capacity.
-The current hotel portion of the station is a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.
+The hotel at the station, operated under the Curio brand, is a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.

-An adjacent station serves the light-rail MetroLink Red and Blue Lines, which run under the station in the Union Station subway tunnel.
-The city's intercity train station sits 1/4 mi to the south, serving MetroLink, Amtrak, and Greyhound Bus.
+An adjacent station serves the MetroLink light rail system, which has two lines that run under the station in the Union Station subway tunnel.
+The city's intercity terminal, the Gateway Transportation Center, sits 1/4 mi to the south, serving MetroLink, Amtrak, and Greyhound Bus.

 History

 19th century

 Union Station was the largest and busiest train station in the world in 1894.